Warwick Marches On London 1470

 Lord John Gardiner

 The Vice Chamberlain is responsible for many things, Security and logistics of the Royal Family are but a few, He is Captain of the Yeomen of the Guard.
 The Royal Bodyguard.
 Aldermen Gardyner's wife Etheldreda "Audrey" Cotton, was granddaughter of Sir William Cotton, Vice Chamberlain to King Henry VI.
-Former Vice Chamberlain and Captain of the Yeomen of the Guard and current Senior Deputy Speaker of the House of Lords, Lord John Gardiner, Baron of Kimble..
+Former Vice Chamberlain, and Captain of the Yeomen of the Guard, is current Senior Deputy Speaker of the House of Lords, Lord John Gardiner, Baron of Kimble..

 As we enter the digital age and the information of past generations is uploaded, it seems to be painting a picture that has been left unfinished for many generations.
 We live in exciting times, my friends.
 Even a single forgotten document, just one seemingly unimportant piece of information now scanned to the internet?
 Can (should) cause us to examine everything we think we thought we knew about our history.